awindest/github-contributions-api/README.md

 ## Setup a 'hobby' account on vercel
 ## Connected to my github account
 ## Created a project
-## Now everytime I push to the repository it automatically get deployed into production.
+## Now everytime I push to the repository it automatically gets deployed into production.

 ```bash
 git add .